 7. Le Mont-Saint-Michel, Normandy

 The Mont-Saint-Michel, is a world-famous monument and one of France’s most beautiful sites.
 The mesmerising island, with its hill-top abbey and surrounding bay, attracts around 3.5 million tourists a year.
-Along with the Eiffel Tower, it’s France’s most visited site – responsible for a revenue equivalent to all of the monuments in France put together!
+Along with the Eiffel Tower, it’s France’s most visited site – responsible for a revenue equivalent to all the monuments in France put together!

 The origins of the mount becoming a great Christian pilgrimage site can be traced back to the early eighth century.
-Aubert, bishop of the nearby town of Avranches, claimed that Saint Michael came to him in a dream to request he build a church atop the island.
+Aubert, bishop of the nearby town of Avranches, claimed that Saint Michael came to him in a dream to request he build a church on the island.

 From 966 onwards, development of a major Benedictine abbey on the Mont-Saint-Michel was supported by the dukes of Normandy and French kings.
 Various monastic buildings were added throughout the Middle Ages and the site became renowned as a centre of learning and pilgrimage.
 It attracted some of the greatest minds in Europe, as well as vast numbers of pilgrims.